 - The Z grind is what Callaway calls “a shot maker’s low-bounce wedge.”
-It’s available in lob wedge lofts (58 and 60 degrees only).
+It’s available in lob wedge lofts (58 and 60 degrees of loft only).

-- The S grind is a versatile mid-bounce option that spans the full range of lofts.
+- The S grind makes for versatile mid bounces wedges that span the full range of lofts.
 It should work well for a large swath of golfers.